binaricorn/agent/README.md

 ``pip install -r requirements.txt``

 7. Run the iPython Jupyter Notebook. iPython is an interactive interface for Python that lets you work with Python faster.
 It is one of the dependencies specified in requirements.txt
 ``jupyter notebook``
 ![requirements](requirements.png)

-7a.
-If you were able to get the Notebook open yesterday, and tried running a cell, ie the first cell from 01_manual_fit, you may have noticed an error reading 'from lib import make_line'.
+8. If you were able to get the Notebook open yesterday, and tried running a cell, ie the first cell from 01_manual_fit, you may have noticed an error reading 'from lib import make_line'.
 That's because a dependency blessings was not right.
 You can use this command to correct this error, as well as other ones similar to this by installing the missing dependency in the /altai folder while you've got your virtualenv running.
-So the code will look something like this:
+So the code will look something like the following.
+When the dependency is installed, you can run Notebook again.
-(venv) Users-MacBook-Pro:altai mac$ pip3 install blessings
+``(venv) Users-MacBook-Pro:altai mac$ pip3 install blessings``

-~ Coding happily and you close the terminal/shut down your computer, etc. What now? ~
+### ~ Coding happily and you close the terminal/shut down your computer, etc. What now? ~

-To get everything running again, you have to reactivate the virtualenv for that window/tab/etc by doing: source venv/bin/activate
+To get everything running again, you have to reactivate the virtualenv for that window/tab/etc by doing:
+``source venv/bin/activate``

 Then you can continue working with Notebook by typing jupyter notebook